 The Graduate Management Association, formed in 1976, provides postgraduate alumni of the UWA Business School with networking and professional development opportunities.

-The UWA Business School has 30 leading corporate partners spanning across industries including mining and resources, professional services and infrastructure.
+The UWA Business School has strong links with leading corporate partners spanning across major industries including mining and resources, infrastructure, professional services, banking and financial institutions.

-These partners have invested in 27 scholarships, 10 prizes, two professorial chairs and four visiting professor programs.
+These partners have supports significant scholarships and prizes, professorial chairs and visiting professor programs.

-The UWA Business School has exchange agreements with leading universities from around the world.
+The UWA Business School has major exchange agreements with leading universities from around the world.

-Our courses are delivered in a $A50 million state-of-the-art building that provides a collaborative learning environment bringing together our students, staff, alumni and industry.
+Our courses are delivered in a state-of-the-art building that provides a collaborative learning environment bringing together our students, staff, alumni and industry.

-The UWA Business School is situated in Perth – an economic powerhouse and the eighth most liveable city in the world (Economist Intelligence Unit, 2011).
+The UWA Business School is situated in Perth – an economic powerhouse and the seventh most liveable city in the world (Economist Intelligence Unit, 2016).

 Perth’s time zone is GMT +8 hours, making it the same as parts of East and South-East Asia including China, Hong Kong, Singapore, Malaysia and Taiwan.